gaelyn/smart_logic_code_challenge/README.md

-# Goal
+## Goal
-Parse through the 3 input `.txt` files to produce the desired output files.
+Parse through the 3 input `.txt` files to produce the desired output.

 ## Input
 Note: The order of properties is different for each format.